DEMON-NEUROHACK/Challenge-1-London-Team-B-Genome-Wide-Association-Lovers-/README.md

 * Mateus Harrington (Cardiff) - Becoming our go-to man on how to use the DNA Nexus platform; creation of covariate file; creating snplist files; setting up Regenie to work via DNA Nexus
 * Isy Foote (London) - Advising team members on how to integrate our work into the dementia field meaningfully; creation of phenotype file; troubleshooting errors & queries to support teammates; creation of presentation
 * David Enoma (Nigeria) - Technical and Scientific support, brainstorming & Creating presentation;
-* Gabriela Paulus (NYC) - Setting up our GitHub page; worked on integrating our workflow as a NextFlow pipeline
+* Gabriela Karina Paulus (NYC) - Setting up our GitHub page; worked on integrating our workflow as a NextFlow pipeline

 All team members helped to shape our overall aims and plan.